dmillett/clash/README.md

 ; A running total of the :stock_price when 'predicates are true
 (def increment-with-stock-quanity
-  "Destructures 'solution' and existing 'count', and adds the stock 'quantity' and 'count'."
+  "A running total for stock 'quantity' and 'count'."
   (fn [solution count] (+ count (read-string (-> solution :quantity))) ) )

 ; Incrementing count based on stock quantity for each structure